The Tao of Steve: Reception

-The film enjoyed mostly positive reviews, with Roger Ebert calling it "...an easygoing but bright comedy that focuses on Logue's effortless charm (he won the best actor award at Sundance).
+The film enjoyed mostly positive reviews.

+Roger Ebert called it "...an easygoing but bright comedy that focuses on Logue's effortless charm (he won the best actor award at Sundance).
 It creates the feeling of settling in comfortably with old friends...
 One of the things I like about the movie is the wit of its dialogue, the way sentences and conversations coil with confidence up to a conclusion that is totally unexpected."

-David Edelstein of Slate.com also praises the dialogue: "[The Tao of Steve] has some of the funniest romantic banter in a movie in years..."
+David Edelstein of Slate.com also praised the dialogue: "[The Tao of Steve] has some of the funniest romantic banter in a movie in years..."
 He says the film "...went down like a slice of warm pecan pie topped with two scoops of Ben & Jerry's Bovinity Divinity."

 In reaction to the film's philosophical undertone, Peter Travers of Rolling Stone wrote that "it's pure pleasure" to watch a romantic comedy "with enough verbal smarts to coax laughs out of Lao Tzu, Heidegger, Kierkegaard and Mozart’s Don Giovanni."